SergiusTheBest/plog/README.md

 *Refer to [MultiAppender](samples/MultiAppender) for a complete sample.*

 ##Multiple loggers
-Multiple loggers can be used simultaneously each with their own separate configuration.
-The loggers differ by their instance number (that is implemented as a template parameter).
+Multiple [Loggers](#logger) can be used simultaneously each with their own separate configuration.
+The [Loggers](#logger) differ by their instance number (that is implemented as a template parameter).
 The default instance is zero.
 Initialization is done by the appropriate template `plog::init` functions:

 ```cpp
 Logger<instance>& init<instance>(...);